 - I-1.
 Inmates Charged with Driving Under the Influence.
 Inmates who are charged with "Driving Under the Influence of Intoxicants," or are visibly intoxicated, may not be released on their own recognizance prior to detoxification or until a responsible party recognizance release is granted. - I-2.
 Releasing Guidelines.
-For an alcohol-intoxicated person, a blood alcohol count (BAC) below 0.08 is an indicator the person is no longer legally intoxicated.
-However, staff will not rely solely on the BAC in making a release decision.
-Staff will consider such things as the fatigue of the person, his mental state, and other drugs taken with the alcohol when evaluating the person's ability to care for self.
-Staff can request opinions from the medical staff regarding intoxication concerns.
+For an alcohol-intoxicated person, a blood alcohol content (BAC) below 0.08 is an indicator the person is no longer legally intoxicated.
+However, members will not rely solely on the BAC in making a release decision.
+Deputies will consider the fatigue of the person, their mental state, and possible other drugs taken with the alcohol when evaluating the person's ability to care for self.
+Deputies may request opinions from a nurse regarding intoxication concerns.